antoniou/agora-ansible-docker/doc/overview.md

 ### The Runtime template-rendering mechanism

-When an container boots up, several system and application configuration files are rendered, using the environment variables that are passed to the container as input arguments.
+When a container boots up, several system and application configuration files are rendered, using the environment variables that are passed to the container as input arguments.
 For example, we want the application inside the container to connect to the right database endpoint, which is provided as an environment variable.

 There is a simple and light-weight run-time rendering mechanism in place: The image includes a script under */usr/local/bin/render_templates*.
 The paths to the templates that need to be rendered are specified under <i>/etc/render.d/*.conf</i>.
 The template file should contain placeholders that are prefixed with "AGORAENV_"